Is initial training offered, if yes is it compulsory?

-Yes, for example trainings focused on attorneys’ obligations regarding money laundering and terrorist financing prevention, regular trainings in cooperation with Financial Intelligence Unit are being carried out.
-In cooperation with courts, roundtables on various legal issues are held.
+Yes, for example trainings focused on the attorneys’ obligations regarding money laundering and terrorist financing prevention, regular trainings in cooperation with the Financial Intelligence Unit are carried out.
+Roundtables on various legal issues are held in cooperation with courts.

 What are the specificities regarding EU law training, linguistic training and European components of initial training, for example participation in CCBE or ELF activities?

 How many trainees are accepted for training?
 Are the numbers of trainees adjusted annually and by who?